A recent report from the Legal Aid Justice Center found that one in every six Virginia drivers has a suspended license.

 They may choose to do this immediately, or they may require you to take a new driving test.

 Additionally, the Virginia DMV may require you to submit periodic medical reports to maintain your driver status.

 Once your license has been suspended, there are a few scenarios you need to consider so that the problem doesn’t get worse.

 License Suspension and Moving to a New State

 After having their licenses revoked, many drivers attempt to obtain a new license in a different state.
 This is almost always a bad idea.

-For that reason, those states are still very unlikely to grant a new license to someone who has a suspended license in Virginia if their regulations prevent them from doing so.
+For that reason, those states may still be unlikely to grant a new license to someone who has a suspended license in Virginia if their regulations prevent them from doing so.

 It’s surprisingly easy to lose your license in Virginia.
 However, it’s much more difficult and expensive to have your license reinstated.

 For that reason, it’s in your best interest to contact a lawyer immediately if you are charged with anything on this list.

 Under no circumstances should you wait until the DMV suspends your license to seek legal counsel.